tencentyun/intlcloud-documents/yehe_doc/移动应用/腾讯移动推送/常见问题/Android 常见问题_intl_en.md

 #### Troubleshooting for Meizu channel
-- It is similar to the troubleshooting method for Mi channel.
-For more information, please see troubleshooting for Mi channel.
+- It is similar to the troubleshooting method for the Mi channel.
+For more information, please see troubleshooting for the Mi channel.

-### Why can't messages be displayed in the notification bar after arriving at mobile phones on Meizu Flyme 6.0 or below?
+### Why can't messages be displayed in the notification panel after arriving at mobile phones on Meizu Flyme 6.0 or below?
 For Meizu phones on higher versions, status bar icons no longer need to be configured.
 If the SDK for Android is below v1.1.4.0, please store an image named `stat_sys_third_app_notify` in folders for different resolutions of the corresponding drawable.

-### How do I solve the conflict between component dependencies when integrating with Huawei push channel?
+### How do I solve the conflict between component dependencies when integrating with the Huawei push channel?
-If your project uses Huawei Game Suite, Huawei Pay, Huawei ID, or other Huawei service components and a conflict between component dependencies occurs when you integrate with Huawei push channel, please follow the steps below for integration:
+If your project uses Huawei HMS 2.x.x, Game Suite, Huawei Pay, Huawei ID, or other Huawei service components and a conflict between component dependencies occurs when you integrate with the Huawei push channel based on `com.tencent.tpns:huawei:1.1.x.x-release`, please follow the steps below for integration:
 1. Cancel the project's dependency on the single dependency package `"com.tencent.tpns:huawei:[VERSION]-release"`.
 2. When integrating with the official Huawei SDK by referring to the official documentation of Huawei Developers, please select the push module to add the push feature to the SDK.
 3. In the source code of the HMSAgent module, modify the tool class `com.huawei.android.hms.agent.common.StrUtils` as follows to fix Huawei token registration failure caused by an exception in the Huawei SDK.